 - Mesh Networks are more robust than hub-and-spoke arrangements because signals can be re-routed if one of the connections is lost.

-One important consideration when setting up a mesh network, however, is understanding that the devices that create the "nodes" of the mesh are only those that plug into a wall.
+NOTE: When setting up a Z-Wave mesh network, the devices that act as extenders or "nodes" of the mesh are only those that plug into a wall.
 Battery-operated devices do not generate enough power to act as a mesh node.
-In the case of the basic devices that come with your Alarm system, it means that your Base Station and Range Extenders will act as mesh nodes while your window/door sensors won't extend the Z-Wave signal.
+In the case of the basic devices that come with your Alarm system, it means that your Base Station and Range Extenders will act as mesh “nodes” while your window/door sensors won't extend the Z-Wave signal.

 More is Better

-Another consideration when setting up a Z-Wave mesh network is all Z-Wave devices are compatible with one another and that more nodes are always better.
+Another consideration when setting up a Z-Wave mesh network is all Z-Wave devices are compatible with one another and that more repeating nodes may strengthen your network.
 If you're having a problem with a device reaching your Base Station, you can always use a Z-Wave range extender plugged in between the device and the Base Station to help it communicate.